chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

     <tr>
       <th>Value</th>
         <td>
           <code>str</code>.
-The value MUST match a key to an embedding in <code>obsm</code> for the embedding to display by default in cellxgene Explorer.
+The value MUST match a key to an embedding in <code>obsm</code> for the embedding to display by default in CELLxGENE Explorer.
         </td>
     </tr>
 </tbody></table>